 Some control over the form of the plot is available.
 First, you can resize the window to resize the plot.
 Second, you can zoom in by dragging the mouse down and to the right, or zoom back to "normal" by dragging up and left.
-Thirdly, by clicking with the right mouse button on the plot you are a popup menu which provides various options, including:
+Thirdly, by clicking with the right mouse button on the plot you are presented with a number of options to zoom in and out on one or both axes and to print the plot.